nycoschlr/DCF_Model_Python/README.md

 ## Our Python Code

-Our full Python code can be found under the ValuationModel.py file or under the PDF version.
+Our full Python code can be found under the ValuationModel.py file or under the PDF version Python_Code_PDF.pdf.
 Our Python code is divided in two parts.

 1) The first part is all about coding the GUI, creating elements and placing them on the screen.